Up to 55% Off Tory Burch Handbags from the Amazon Summer Sale

 Although Amazon Prime Day is postponed indefinitely, their Amazon fashion summer sale includes white hot sales and fashion deals from loads of brands that offer a discount of up to 80% off.
 Karl Lagerfeld Paris, Kate Spade, Rebecca Minkoff, Levi's, Tumi luggage and Tory Burch are among the retailer brand names that are part of the Amazon Summer Sale.

 Love Tory Burch handbags, wallets, and accessories?
-Good news, the Tory Burch sale is happening right now during the Amazon Summer Sale.
+Good news, the Tory Burch sale is happening right now for the next few hours during the Amazon Summer Sale.
 Shop the designer's popular handbags and jewelry on discount -- up to 55% off at the sales event.

 The brand is known for chic, luxe accessories that feature the designer's famous logo.
 If you're looking to invest in a new bag for summer or stock up on baubles, you're sure to find a great deal on these essential items from the Tory Burch summer sale event.

-We're expecting to see even more major deals, markdowns and discounts roll out across fashion categories today including dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes, and jewelry.
+We're expecting to see even more major deals, markdowns and discounts roll out across fashion categories all night tonight including dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes, and jewelry.

-The Amazon Summer Sale ends on tonight at midnight PT so be sure to check out the deep discounts on tons of stylish designer fashion items at affordable prices, before it's over.
+The Amazon Summer Sale ends on tonight at midnight so be sure to check out the deep discounts on tons of stylish designer fashion items at affordable prices before it's over.

 Plus, be sure to sign into your Prime account as Amazon Prime members get free two-day shipping on select items.